 The former is what most people think of when they’re talking about budgets; a monthly spending plan for things like the rent, utilities, groceries, entertainment, and other monthly non-discretionary and discretionary expenses.

-The latter, however, is less a budget per se than it is a financial road map I rely on — a crystal ball glimpse into the future — that anticipates significant upcoming purchases like houses, cars, and/or family vacations.
-It may also include other things that folks typically need to set aside extra funds for including:
+The latter, however, is not so much a budget per se — rather, it’s more like a financial road map, or a long-term spending plan.
+I look at it as a financial crystal ball that anticipates significant upcoming purchases like houses, cars, and/or family vacations.
+It also includes other things that folks typically need to set aside extra funds for including:

 - paying off large credit card and other debts